Generic $\mathfrak{gl}_2$-foams, web and arc algebras: Main proofs

-\begin{proof} Our proof here follows \cite[proof of Theorem~4.18]{EST}.
-That is, we show that each step in the multiplication procedure from \fullref{definition:webalg2} locally agrees with the one from \fullref{subsec:multiplication}.
+Our proof follows \cite[proof of Theorem 4.18]{EST}.
+That is, we show that each step in the multiplication procedure of the web algebra locally agrees with the one from the multiplication of the arc algebra.
 Here we use \fullref{lemma:matchvs2}, i.e. it suffices to show that they agree on the cup foam basis on the side of $\webalg[\parameterS]^{\based}$.
-Note that the setup of $\webalg[\parameterS]^{\based}$ is more flexible and thus, harder to work with.
-That is, throughout the whole proof, we first check the multiplication steps for $\webalg[\parameterS]^{\based}$ where some rewriting has to be done, and then for $\Arcalg$ where we can read off the multiplication directly using the rules from \fullref{subsec:multiplication}.
+That is, throughout the whole proof, we first check the multiplication steps for $\webalg[\parameterS]^{\based}$ where some rewriting has to be done, and then for $\Arcalg$ where we can read off the multiplication directly.

 Now, there are four topologically different situations to check: \begin{enumerate} \item \textbf{Non-nested merge.} Two non-nested circles are replaced by one circle.

 \item \textbf{Nested merge.} Two nested circles are replaced by one circle.